Enterprise AI RFP Blueprint for Australian Organisations

 - Model update practices (how frequently models are updated, what notification is provided, whether updates can be deferred)

-- Connector maturity (which integrations are native, which require third-party tools, which are roadmap commitments)
+- Connector maturity (which integrations are native, which involve third-party tools, which are roadmap commitments)

-- Integration dependencies (what infrastructure, APIs, or services must be in place for the platform to function as proposed)
+- Integration dependencies (what infrastructure, APIs, or services are expected to be in place for the platform to function as proposed)

 This section directly informs lock-in risk assessment.
 Platforms with proprietary workflow logic, limited export capability, or deep integration with vendor-specific infrastructure create higher switching costs.
-That is not inherently disqualifying, but it must be visible during evaluation.
+That is not inherently disqualifying, but it is most useful when visible during evaluation.

 Section 6: Governance and Lifecycle Model

 Most traditional RFPs omit lifecycle governance entirely.
-This is a critical gap in enterprise AI procurement.
-Governance requirements do not end at deployment.
-They intensify.
+This is a common gap in enterprise AI procurement.
+Governance considerations do not end at deployment.
+In many enterprise contexts, they intensify.

 - Model versioning processes (how model updates are communicated, tested, and rolled out)